Hoummani/GTRProjectBackend/README.md

 # About Database

-I forget to upload database all you have to do is creating a new database !
+I forget to upload database all you have to do is creating a new database than create the migration !